Accredited by the General Pharmaceutical Council* (GPhC), approved by Health Education West Midlands. *Currently undergoing re-accreditation.

 Mode of delivery: Part-time, mainly delivered via online distance learning, with four mandatory attendance days on campus at Aston (9-5pm).
 In addition, 25 hours of in-practice learning is required with your clinical supervisor.

-Face-to-face days: will take place between March to April and October and November.
+Face-to-face days: will take place between March to April.
 Exact dates to be confirmed.
 Usually week 2-4 of the programme, the focus of these days are clinical skills and students will be required to participate in examination skills practice.
 Please note these days may be subject to change due to COVID19.

 We welcome applications from candidates interested in our course who have the skills and capability to excel.
 All candidates are considered on an individual basis based on their qualifications and experience.